- Where are the magazines and/or journals located?

 Memorial Library employs more than 60 students per semester; many working all four years.
 There are a variety of jobs and hours available including working with technology, staffing public service counters, shelving, and other tasks.
 We rely on our student employees to keep the library running smoothly during all hours of operation.

 You can apply all year round, with the optimal time being a few weeks before the semester until just after the semester begins.
 To apply, click on the link below to download the form and fill it out.
-Anyone interested in the IRSC call center should also submit a basic resume.
+Anyone interested in the The Help Center call center should also submit a basic resume.

-Please return completed forms and resumes to Sherry Ellis at the IRSC (Information Resources Support Center) located in the library lobby.
-If you have any questions, contact Mrs. Ellis by email at Sherry Ellis, or at SUNY Cortland, IRSC, Memorial Library, P.O.
+Please return completed forms and resumes to Sherry Ellis at The Help Center located in the library lobby.
+If you have any questions, contact Mrs. Ellis by email at Sherry Ellis, or at SUNY Cortland, The Help Center, Memorial Library, P.O.
 Box 2000, Cortland, NY 13045.

 What if I have more questions?